tiburona/mbamk/README.md

    `git clone https://github.com/spiropan/mbam`
    (or clone via ssh)

-   If the current version is under v0.1 then you will need to clone a specific branch:
+   To clone a specific branch:

-   `git clone --single-branch -b cookiecutter_mbam https://github.com/spiropan/mbam`
+   `git clone --single-branch -b development https://github.com/spiropan/mbam`

-   Replace 'cookiecutter_mbam' with i.e. 'development'.

 3. Install a local version of XNAT using [these instructions](https://wiki.xnat.org/display/XNAT17/Running+XNAT+in+a+Vagrant+Virtual+Machine).
 Use the one-line XNAT setup.
 You will know it has worked when you can navigate to 10.1.1.17 in your browser and get an XNAT login page.
 The login and password are both 'admin', which of course you can change in your configuration if you wish.
 The above link also explains what you need to know to interact with and control your local XNAT.
 You will also need to install the XNAT Container services plugin.
 You can find instructions [here](https://github.com/MIND-NYSPI/xnat-cs-tutorial/blob/master/tutorial_part1.md#installing-the-container-service-plugin).